dimanikulin/dimanikulin/PublishWhere2_en.md

 www.codeproject.com
-dou.ua

 producthunt
 DZone - DZone is a website that covers a wide range of software development topics, including programming languages, web development, and databases.
 InfoQ - InfoQ is a website that covers the latest trends and developments in software development, including agile methodologies, DevOps, and cloud computing.
 SitePoint - SitePoint is a website that offers tutorials, articles, and books on web development, programming, and design.
 CodeNewbie - CodeNewbie is a community-based platform for beginner developers.
 It offers resources, podcasts, and interviews to help new developers get started in software development.
-FreeCodeCamp - FreeCodeCamp is an open-source community that offers coding challenges and curriculum for web development, data science, and more.
-It also has a publication on Medium where you can publish your articles.
 Lobsters - Lobsters is a community-driven platform for sharing and discussing technology news and articles.
 It covers topics like programming, security, and open source.
 The Practical Dev - The Practical Dev is a community-based platform for software developers to share their experiences and knowledge.
 It offers features like customizable blogs, newsletters, and discussion forums.
 SitePoint - SitePoint is a website that offers tutorials, articles, and books on web development, programming, and design.
 It offers a platform for writers to publish their articles and connect with a community of readers.